n-grubb/ssnext/README.md

 I am switching this project to a React based architecture mostly for fun as I rewrite the code.
 But also for the stability of the React ecosystem.
 I ran into some deploy issue in the Vue3 version that I expect to be resolved as I use more battle-tested technologies like Next.

+I plan to merge the two repos once the rewrite is complete.

 ## Getting Started